Online Video Editor Software

 Overloading Projects

-A typical misstep in Online Video Editor Software is adding too many effects:
+A typical misstep in Online Video Editor Software is adding multiple transitions:

 Ignoring Audio